Rohrmannresearch-TitlelineInNewFont!.jpg

 Publications

-NOTE: These lists contain texts which can be downloaded.
+NOTE: These list contain texts which can be downloaded.

-In case you are curious re my other activities, photo galleries and personal links, you may click NonAA for 'non-academic' endeavors.
+In case you are curious regarding my various other activities, photo galleries and personal links, you may click NonAA for 'non-academic' endeavours ...
+I even 'ironicle' there how I try to cope with academia ...